EVOLVED-5G/UmaCsicNetApp/README.md

 # Validate NetApp

-Create a post type request using Postman
+Create a POST type request using Postman

 ```json
 {